LinhMuks-DFox/mxscript/document/architecture.md

     * The runtime exposes simple, `extern "C"` functions to the compiler (e.g., `mxs_op_add`).
     * The implementation of these functions is now a direct virtual call, delegating the work to the object itself.
     * **Example**: `return left->op_add(*right);`.

-### 3.4.
-C API Abstraction Layer (Future Refactoring Plan)

-To ensure long-term stability and interoperability, the runtime will be split into two distinct libraries, following the **"C Facade"** pattern.

-* **Principle**: The core logic will reside in a pure C++ library.
-A second, thin wrapper library will expose this logic to the outside world through a stable, pure C Application Binary Interface (ABI).

-* **Structure**:
-    * **`_libruntime.so` (The C++ Core)**: This library will contain the actual implementation of the object model, virtual functions, and all internal logic.
-It will have no `extern "C"` functions and will not expose C++ name-mangled symbols publicly.
-    * **`libruntime.so` (The C API Facade)**: This is the only library the MxScript compiler will link against.
-It will contain a set of `extern "C"` functions that act as simple wrappers, forwarding calls to the C++ implementation in `_libruntime.so`.

-* **Benefits**:
-    1.  **Stable ABI**: A pure C ABI does not change between compiler versions, ensuring that future versions of the C++ runtime will not break older compiled MxScript code.
-    2.  **Implementation Hiding**: It completely hides the complexity of the C++ runtime (STL usage, templates, class hierarchies) from the outside world.
-    3.  **Enhanced Interoperability**: A pure C interface is the lingua franca of programming, making it trivial for other languages to bind to the MxScript runtime.

-* **Performance Consideration**: The minor overhead from the extra function call in the C wrapper layer can be completely eliminated at compile time by enabling **Link-Time Optimization (LTO)**, resulting in zero performance loss.

 ---

 ## 4. Execution and Testing